apache/pekko-persistence-dynamodb/CONTRIBUTING.md

     When the branch conflicts with its merge target (either by way of git merge conflict or failing CI tests), do **not** merge the target branch into your feature branch.
 Instead rebase your branch onto the target branch.
 Merges complicate the git history, especially for the squashing which is necessary later (see below).

-7. Once the code has passed review the Pull Request can be merged into the master branch.
+7. Once the code has passed review the Pull Request can be merged into the main branch.
 For this purpose the commits which were added on the feature branch should be squashed into a single commit.
-This can be done using the command `git rebase -i master` (or the appropriate target branch), `pick`ing the first commit and `squash`ing all following ones.
+This can be done using the command `git rebase -i main` (or the appropriate target branch), `pick`ing the first commit and `squash`ing all following ones.

     Also make sure that the commit message conforms to the syntax specified below.